-The MiCC Office Virtual Appliance can be deployed alongside other Mitel virtual appliances on an ESX/ESXi host within the vSphere environment.
+The MiCC Office Virtual Appliance can be deployed alongside other Mitel virtual appliances on an ESX/ESXi host within the vSphere environment or in a Hyper-V environment.
 MiCC Office and the databases are installed in the same Windows virtual machine as the MiCC Office server applications.
 See the Virtual Appliance Deployment guide for details.